shiftycats/bashrc/README.md

 Sources `bash.d`.

 ### `bash.d`
-This is where the bulk of the configuration lays.
+This is where the bulk of the configuration lies.